 External examiners ensure that Regent's standards and quality processes are appropriate and are of a standard comparable to those of other higher education institutions in the UK.
-There are two types of external examiners.
-One reviews subject level assessment and the other reviews institutional level processes and attends the progression and finalist boards.
+External examiners review subject level assessment, attending subject boards, and can also attend progression and finalist boards in unrelated subject areas.
+We also have a Chief External Examiner with responsibility for oversight of the process and review of institutional level processes.

-An annual external examiner report is produced at the end of every academic year at levels 5, 6 and 7.
-These are made available to students, normally through the AMRs.
+An annual external examiner report is produced at the end of every academic year at level 7.
+These are made available to students, normally through the CIPRs/course panel meetings.